datahub-project/datahub/docs/rfc/active/tags/README.md

    /**
    * Audit stamp associated with employment of this tag to this entity */
-   applicationStamp: AuditStamp
+   attachmentStamp: AuditStamp
 }
 ```

 ### `Tags` container

-Then we define a `Tags`-model, which is used as a container for tag employments.
-This container is taken into use in
+Then we define a `Tags`-aspect, which is used as a container for tag employments.
-aspects.

 ```
 namespace com.linkedin.common